blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Books
 		- It is mainly based on the Yoga Sutras of Patanjali
 		- It was also influenced by books such as Yoga Vasishta and Bhagavad Gita
+	- Asmita (Egoism due to indentification of Purusha with Buddhi), is a Klesham (Affliction) that obstructs one from Yoga

 - 3. Nyaya (Principles of Reality)
 	- Nyaya school's epistemology accepts four out of six Pramanas as reliable means of gaining knowledge – Pratyaksha (Perception), Anumāṇa (Logical Inference), Upamāṇa (Comparison and Analogy) and Shabda (Verbal Testimony).